hoi9085/MyProjects/Mastermind/README.md

 ***

 ## ⚠️ Execution Instructions (Compatibility Notice)
-**the file structure should be "flattened" before running.**
+**For proper execution, all Python files should be in the same directory.**
 ### Deployment for Execution (Recommended Method)

 1.  **Flattening:** Move **ALL Python files (`.py`)** from all subdirectories (`codebreakers/`, `codemakers/`, `tests/`, etc.) directly into the **root directory** of the project.
 2.  **Execution:** Run the scripts from the root directory.

-This method ensures all modules are at the same level

 ### Launch Examples